goatchurchprime/godot_multiplayer_networking_workbench/README.md

 networking protocols (**ENet**, **Websockets**, and **WebRTC**) and has hooks to enable VR players to compress, transmit, unpack and interpolate their avatar movements across the network.

-**WebRTC** is interesting because it enables peer to peer networking across the internet without a server.
+**WebRTC** enables peer to peer networking across the internet without a server.
 The signalling (the exchange of a small amount of network routing data between the peers) is done using a light-weight MQTT server, of which public versions are available.